mowne67/mowne67/README.md

 ## 🚀 About Me

 I'm a Data Scientist and Full Stack AI Engineer with a Bachelors in Aerospace Engineering (with electives in Data Science) from **IIT Madras**.
 I love building scalable solutions at the intersection of data, AI, and making impactful acceleration with my solutions.

-Currently based in Bangalore, India.
+TL,DR: I'm the NLP guy, the solution accelerator of every team I have been in.

 ---